This post may contain affiliate links. Disclosure here.

 I have created an SEO checklist that you should follow for each blog post and I’m sharing it completely free here:

-I also wrote this blog post all about SEO for Beginners if you want a bit more details on what you could do to help your site rank better in Google search.
+However, I wrote this blog post all about SEO for Beginners if you want a bit more details on what you could do to help your site rank better in Google search.

 ConvertKit My email list has definitely been one of the best investments I have made for my blog, as I mentioned above.
 I use ConvertKit for my email list and it is great for sending your newsletters, creating series of emails, as well as segmenting your subscribers by topic they’re interested in.